Samples of the Future

 "In space, there are high-energy protons and electrons, ultraviolet radiation, atomic oxygen, high and low temperature extremes, hard vacuum, galactic cosmic radiation, micrometeors, man-made debris and a lot of other things as well," says Sheila Thibeault, LaRC's principal investigator for MISSE.

 Right: The two "suitcases" -- officially called Passive Experiment Containers, or PECs -- will be attached to the exterior of the recently installed airlock and high-pressure gas tanks during a spacewalk on Wednesday.
-Click the image for a full-size version.
+Click the image for a.

 Here on Earth, the oxygen we breathe is molecular.
 It consists of two oxygen atoms chemically bonded together (O2).
 Molecular oxygen is fairly stable and safe, but in the upper atmosphere, radiation often splits molecular oxygen into atomic oxygen (O).
 Many of these oxygen atoms recombine to form ozone (O3).
 However, some of the oxygen atoms drift up to LEO, where they pose a serious threat to spacecraft.